 Stallone struck box office gold again when he starred as John Rambo in the classic action film “First Blood.”
 The movie Stallone wrote about the former Green Beret John Rambo evading capture from authorities in the mountains scored big with audiences, bringing in more than $125 million worldwide.

 The success of “First Blood” was the beginning of another franchise for the action star.
 In 1985, Stallone reprised his role as Rambo in “Rambo: First Blood II.”
-The film grossed $150.4 domestically and $300.4 million worldwide, making it the highest-performing film of the “Rambo” series.
+The film grossed $150.4 million domestically and $300.4 million worldwide, making it the highest-performing film of the “Rambo” series.

 In 1988, the third installment of the franchise hit theaters, bringing in $189 million worldwide.
 Although the previous films performed well, the next “Rambo” film wasn’t released until 20 years later.